Rasoolahmed18/Rasoolahmed18/README.md

 - 👋 Hi, I’m @Rasoolahmed18
-- 👀 I’m interested in Data Analyst
+- 👀 I’m interested in Data Analyst / Business Analyst
 - 🌱 I’m currently learning SQL,EXCEL,POWER BI, Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new opportunities
-- 📫 How to reach me ...
+- 📫 mail - rasoolahmed216@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Rasoolahmed18/Rasoolahmed18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.